ARM-software/CMSIS-View/Documentation/Doxygen/src/mainpage.md

 Key elements of CMSIS-View are:

- - \ref er_use "Event Recorder" - is an embedded software component that provides an [API (function calls)](modules.html) for event annotations in the code.
+ - \ref er_use "Event Recorder" - an embedded software component that provides an [API (function calls)](modules.html) for event annotations in the code.
- - \ref evntlst, a command line tool for processing Event Recorder log files.
+ - \ref evntlst "eventlist utility" - a command line tool for processing Event Recorder log files.
- - \ref fault with infrastructure and functions to store, record, and analyze exception fault information.
+ - \ref fault "Fault" - an embedded software component with infrastructure and functions to store, record, and analyze exception fault information.

 ## Access to CMSIS-View {#view_access}

-CMSIS-View is actively maintained in [**CMSIS-View GitHub repository**](https://github.com/ARM-software/CMSIS-View) that contains the full source of CMSIS-View firmware, implementation of eventlist utility, examples, as well as this documentation.
+CMSIS-View is actively maintained in [**CMSIS-View GitHub repository**](https://github.com/ARM-software/CMSIS-View) and is released as a standalone [**CMSIS-View pack**](https://www.keil.arm.com/packs/cmsis-view-arm/versions/) in the [CMSIS-Pack format](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html).

-CMSIS-View software components are released in [CMSIS-Pack format](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html).
-An overview of the pack and downloads are available on [CMSIS-View Pack page](https://www.keil.arm.com/packs/cmsis-view-arm/versions/).

 The table below explains the content of **ARM::CMSIS-View** pack.